 A boon for train companies

-Those who work at home, and whose home is not in easy access of their work, may be making a great number of domestic trips.
+Those who work at home, and whose home is not in easy access of their work, maybe making a great number of domestic travel.
 And this could be a boon for train companies.
 Employees taking trains for two or more hours into Berlin, London and Madrid once or twice a month will add substantially to domestic travel.
 And the extras usually reserved for long-haul flights will start to apply to trains – better meals, better wi-fi and tables more conducive to working.

 We may be talking a few years into the future here, but if even 25% of office workers work from home – only visiting now smaller office premises intermittently – that’s a lot of extra business travel.